naftalimurgor/howtocode.io/src/pages/posts/jamstack-hugo-netlify-zapier.md

 ---
-title: "Jamstack blog with Hugo, Netlify CMS and Zapier"
+title: 'Jamstack blog with Hugo, Netlify CMS and Zapier'
-date: "2020-12-29"
+date: '2020-12-29'
-slug: "jamstack-hugo-netlify-zapier"
+slug: 'jamstack-hugo-netlify-zapier'
-description: "In this tutorial, we will build a blog with Hugo and Netlify CMS.
-We will then deploy our site to Netlify and use Zapier to automate our deploys."
+description: 'In this tutorial, we will build a blog with Hugo and Netlify CMS.
+We will then deploy our site to Netlify and use Zapier to automate our deploys.'
-hero: "/images/hero/understanding_the_jamstack_banner.png"
+hero: '/images/hero/understanding_the_jamstack_banner.png'
-youtube: "bY-CggQf9B8"
+youtube: 'bY-CggQf9B8'
-tags: ["understanding-the-jamstack"]
+tags: ['understanding-the-jamstack']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

+{% youtube id="bY-CggQf9B8" / %}

 We will be building a blog using the [Hugo](https://gohugo.io) Static Site Generator and then deploy it to Netlify.
 Once our blog is complete and lives on Netlify, we will then integrate [Zapier](https://zapier.com/) to trigger our site's automatic CI/CD pipelines.
 Zapier will allow us to write blog posts ahead of time by setting a publish date sometime in the future.
 It will then notify Netlify to build our site so that the entire process is automated.